Rodolfo Castro Player Props: Pirates vs. Cardinals

 Rodolfo Castro At The Plate

+- Castro has a double, a home run and four walks while batting .292.

-- Castro has gotten a hit in four of 11 games this season (36.4%), with multiple hits twice.
+- This season, Castro has tallied at least one hit in five of 12 games (41.7%), and had multiple hits twice.

-- He has not hit a home run in his 11 games this year.
+- He has gone deep in one of 12 games, and in 3.3% of his plate appearances.

-- Castro has driven in a run in one game this year.
+- Castro has driven in a run twice this season, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.